jbrandes/LilyMath/README.md

 For instance, once put into a list and copied to a clipboard the Python ouptut could be cleaned up using the find and replace option in Word.
 After that it was a matter of loading the data into Lilypond which became a much more difficult ordeal.

 I tried numerous time increments starting first at three minutes then cutting it shorter and shorter.
 I assumed five seconds would be long enough but it turns out one second is the magic number.
 One second produces three pages of sheet music in Lilypond.
-Below you will see my results.
+The results are listed as pages 1-3 in the repo.